awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-incident-response.md

 **Note**
 CloudTrail does not monitor calls to [ `runtime_InvokeEndpoint`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html)\.

 You can create rules in Amazon CloudWatch Events to react to status changes in status in an Amazon SageMaker training, hyperperparameter tuning, or batch transform job\.
-For more information, see [React to Amazon SageMaker Job Status Changes with CloudWatch Events](cloudwatch-events.md)\.
+For more information, see [Automating Amazon SageMaker with Amazon EventBridge](automating-sagemaker-with-eventbridge.md)\.